Editing themes

 Caveats about file structure:

-1. The built-in HTML/CSS editor expects there to be a [theme-name]/static/css/theme-style.css file and will throw an error if there isn't one.
+- The built-in HTML/CSS editor expects there to be a

-3. If you modify one of the default themes and want to revert to the original, you'll have to redownload the starter site template and copy it over manually.
+[theme-name]/static/to the base directory of your exported site, so[theme-name]/static/js/app.jswill resolve to/public/js/app.js.
+Note that it excluded the/static/folder. - If you modify one of the default themes and want to revert to the original, you'll have to redownload the starter site template and copy it over manually.

 Template structure basics: